Mushroom-Daemon/doks/content/writing/writing_tips/maxim.md

 * This may surprise you.
 * Everybody wants to know.
 * It has to be said.
+* I liked oatmeal.
+But I didn't *love* oatmeal.
+Until this.

 Slide into next one...